XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse

 \subsection{Unit-level ML Models}

-Based on our experience in the metaverse (XR) domain, we define the first dynamic cascon-MMMT benchmark that reflects metaverse use cases.
+Based on our experience in the metaverse (XR) domain, we define the first dynamic cascon-\abbrvWorkload{} benchmark that reflects metaverse use cases.
 There are three main task categories in \bench, listed in \autoref{tab:unit_models}: real-time user interaction, understanding user context, and world locking (AR object rendering on the scene).
 These categories are based on real-world industrial use cases for the metaverse.
 For each unit task, we choose a representative reference model from the public domain.

-When selecting models, we evaluate their efficacy and efficiency, which is comprised of (1) model performance, (2) the number of FLOPs, and (3) the number of parameters.
+When selecting models, we consider two aspects: (1) model performance (e.g., accuracy) and (2) efficiency (the number of FLOPs and parameters).
 Additionally, we list datasets and accuracy requirements for each unit task.
-More information for each unit task, including specific open-source model instances and dataset input scaling, can be found in \autoref{sec:model_instances}.
+More information for each unit task, including specific open-source model instances and dataset can be found in \autoref{sec:model_instances}.